tektoncd/pipeline/docs/taskruns.md

 **([alpha only](https://github.com/tektoncd/pipeline/blob/main/docs/install.md#alpha-features))**

-**Warning: This feature is still in very early stage of development and is not yet functional.
-Do not use it.**

 A `taskRef` field may specify a Task in a remote location such as git.
 Support for specific types of remote will depend on the Resolvers your cluster's operator has installed.
 The below example demonstrates